 If your technology project or programme includes code in its development, refer to the Service Manual section on making source code open and reusable.
 There are times when it’s acceptable for code to be closed source.
 For example, keys and credentials, algorithms used to detect fraud and unreleased policy.

 Using open source

-The following questions are some of the points to consider when choosing technology and evaluating whether you want a proprietary or open source solution.
+The following questions are some of the points to consider when choosing technology and your preferred open source solution.
+These questions can also help if you are evaluating whether you want a proprietary or open source solution.